-Like the marketing automation example, Hootsuite integration with CRMs like SugarCRM and Salesforce can help move customers more quickly through the sales funnel by tracking and creating leads.
+Like the marketing automation example, Hootsuite integration with CRMs such as SugarCRM and Salesforce can help move customers more quickly through the sales funnel by tracking and creating leads.

 Customer service apps are another big source of potential.
 Hootsuite integration with customer service app Zendesk will let you create support tickets from Facebook messages or tweets, as well as search for, update, and edit tickets to better centralize your support process into one application.
 Again, you can see what this integration looks like in Hootsuite below.

-More novel integrations include that with collaboration apps like Slack and HipChat, where you can automatically send messages from the Hootsuite streams to coworkers on Slack channels or in HipChat conversations.
+More novel integrations include that with collaboration apps such as Slack and HipChat, where you can automatically send messages from the Hootsuite streams to coworkers on Slack channels or in HipChat conversations.

-Another popular category of integrations is for content management platforms like WordPress.
-With this integration, you can access most of the same WordPress features as you'd be able to in WordPress itself, like the ability to create or edit posts, view previously published posts, and of course, share them on social media with your devoted followers.
+Another popular category of integrations is for content management platforms such as WordPress.
+With this integration, you can access most of the same WordPress features as you’d be able to in WordPress itself, such as the ability to create or edit posts, view previously published posts, and of course, share them on social media with your devoted followers.

 As the granddaddy of social media management, many competitors have popped up since Hootsuite launched in 2008, offering varying degree of functionality and connectivity.
 But, to be able to get the most out of a social media management tool, having integrations with the right social media platforms, and the right software, is essential to help extend the functionality of the product and the bottom line of your business.

 Hootsuite offers many of those integrations, letting you manage social media, connect with customers, and manage the sales funnel more effectively.